-Can I Have An Unpaid Collection Removed From My Credit Report?
+How to Remove An Unpaid Collection From Your Credit Report?

-There are a lot of things to consider when reviewing your credit report.
-When you are looking at the potential negative things impacting your credit, you might see that you have debts in collection.
+When working on how to remove collections from your credit report, there are numerous factors to consider.
+When you are performing a review and looking at the potential negative things impacting your credit, you might see that you have debts in collection.
 This might make you nervous at first, but there are a few ways how to get an unpaid collection removed from a credit report under the right circumstances.

 Debts that have gone to collections means that the original creditor sent the debt to a third-party agency to try and retrieve payments from you.
 There are many different types of debts that can be sent to an agency if they are not paid.
 This includes mortgages, car loans, and student loans.
 Collections usually happen if your debt hasn’t been paid 120-180 days after it was due.
 A common question we see is, “can I get a mortgage with collections?”
 Be sure to read our guide that will help answer this and more about unpaid collections and debt.